Former state AG sent to treatment after probation violation

 Kane had watery, bloodshot eyes and slurred her words — police said she had trouble saying the word “designated” — and failed a field sobriety test, the documents said.

 Kane was charged with drunken driving and careless driving.
-Four days later, a Montgomery County judge issued a bench warrant for her arrest on the alleged probation violation.
-Kane is on probation until October 2025.
+That prompted the judge in Montgomery County issued a bench warrant for her arrest.

-Kane, 55, has been jailed at Montgomery County Correctional Facility outside Philadelphia since April 29.
+Kane, 55, entered treatment three days after the crash, then reported to Montgomery County Correctional Facility outside Philadelphia on April 29.
+For sentencing purposes, she was given credit for the 45 days she has already spent in treatment, along with her time at the jail.
+She was also given three years of probation.

+"She’s been humbled by this experience, and I believe that she won’t be back here again,” said her attorney, Marc Steinberg.
+“I hope so.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.